 The females are just as amazing.
 When you scroll down further in the page you will see all the senior female finishers.

 Don’t think because you are 60 or 70 that this sport is just for the young people and it has passed you by.
 In every Ironman race around the world, there are entries in all the senior categories.

 It’s not really about age.
 The main thing is to take part in the sport.
 It’s about discovering a new way of socializing and getting to meet like-minded people.
 Triathlon is full of people who want to stay in shape and take on new challenges.

-Remember, you don’t have to take part in the long distance triathlons.
+Remember, you don’t have to take part in long-distance triathlons.
 You may find that the Try-a-Tri, Sprint, or Olympic Distance triathlons are what you really enjoy.
 Just training for any of these three distances will get any senior in excellent physical condition.